jhartzell42/rust-c-book/src/intro.md

 programming language.
 Unlike a Java or a Haskell, the goal isn't so much being a memory-safe programming language as having a memory safe subset and encouraging memory-safe abstractions around unsafe code.
-It was a compromise to allow `unsafe` and raw pointers at all.
+It was a low-level distinctive to have `unsafe` and raw pointers at all, not having them protected by a keyword would've disqualified Rust, in 2015, from being an application programming language at all.
+Protections for safety are now considered necessary for usable abstractions.

 And even in C, the trend has gotten more towards linting and using machines to verify safety, and leaving more checks in.
 I worked on a C